mozilla/REALISE-Performance/data_annotation_platform/README.md

 ### Basic

-AnnotateChange can be launched quickly for local development as follows:
+Perf Annotation Changer can be launched quickly for local development as follows:

 1. Clone the repo
    ```